Reticulate whipray: Human interactions

 The reticulate whipray fights strongly on hook-and-line and is thus popular with recreational anglers, who usually release it alive.
 This species is caught by intensive artisanal and commercial fisheries operating in parts of the western Indian Ocean, using bottom trawls, gillnets and tangle nets, beach seines, and longlines.
+Fisheries off the coasts of Pakistan have also documented catching reticulate whiprays with one study stating that from 1977-2019 approximately more than 2840 m tones of the uarnak complex caught as bycatch from fisheries.
+1982 was documented to be the peak commercial stingray fishing era with more than 49,017 m tons of stingrays caught and sold.
+Peak season to catch whiprays has been found to be from May to August.
+Commercially caught whiprays are often used as raw materials to produce fishmeal for the poultry industry, with some of the "wings" being exported to Malaysia and Thailand.

 The meat, skin, and cartilage are utilized, though this species is not a highly valued food fish.
 It also has applications in Chinese medicine, and its tail may be sold as a curio.
+Traditional medicine in India used to use the reticulate whiprays as lactogogues; in which consuming the meat was found to enhance milk production for new mothers (particularly by poorer sections in society.)
+In addition to this, the whiprays have been used to treat dysentery, wheezing and bronchitis in Tamil Nadu state, mainly by coastal and tribal people in South Asia and Myanmar.

 The International Union for Conservation of Nature (IUCN) has listed the reticulate whipray as Endangered.
 Its large size, inshore habitat preferences, and slow reproductive rate render it susceptible to overfishing.
 Although specific data is lacking, significant declines in overall ray catches have been documented within its range.
+Non specific data of whipray in Malaysia and Indonesia have estimated that localized population have reduced by 50-99% over the past three generations.
+Globally populations are suspected to have reduced by 50-75% in the last 75 years.
 Habitat degradation also threatens this species, while pollution and destructive fishing practices may have also taken their toll.

 The reticulate whipray is occasionally offered within the home aquarium trade.
 It is best avoided, however, because of its massive proportions.
 It is also kept in some public aquariums such as the Aquarium of the Pacific (where it is one of the aquarium's largest inhabitants), the Atlantis Dubai hotel aquarium, and the California Academy of Sciences' Steinhart Aquarium.